I. The Executive Officer, the Administrative Office, and the Board of Directors

 The performance of SR/SI/ESG mutual funds will be evaluated relative to the Morning Star Performance and Sustainability ratings as well as the S&P 500.

 Performance of SR/SI/ESG equities, fixed-income assets, and cash equivalents will be made relative to the rate of inflation.
 The investment objective is for these investments to equal or exceed the rate of inflation as measured by the Consumer Price Index.

 The Executive Officer of the Society, in consultation with the Treasurer and the Budget, Finance, and Audit Committee, will vote all proxies for the Society.

 This statement shall be reviewed by the Budget, Finance, and Audit Committee on an as needed basis.
 Presentation on investment performance relative to the policies set forth in this statement shall be made annually to the Board of Directors.

-The SSSP board-approved investment policy stipulates that the Budget, Finance, and Audit (BFA) Committee shall invest cash reserves that are not Board restricted in “socially-responsible equities and fixed-income assets in such a way that their impact on ameliorating social problems is maximized while maintaining at least inflation-adjusted purchasing power of such reserves.”
-Over the past several years, the BFA Committee has opted to invest a portion of its cash reserves in community development financial institutions (CDFIs).
+The Society’s board-approved investment policy stipulates that the Budget, Finance, and Audit (BFA) Committee shall invest cash reserves that are not Board restricted in “SR/SI/ESG equities and fixed-income assets in such a way that their impact on ameliorating social problems is maximized while maintaining at least inflation-adjusted purchasing power of such reserves.”
+Over the past several years, the BFA Committee has opted to invest a portion of its cash reserves in U.S. Treasury-certified community development financial institutions (CDFIs).